jsecurity-rocks/p4r490n.github.io/about.md

 ---
 layout: page
 title: About Me
-description: Try harder (and smarter).
+description: Cybersecurity enthusiast & ethical hacker.
 background: '/img/bg-about.jpg'
 ---

-I am an OSCP certified penetration tester, and cybersecurity enthusiast.
+I am an OSCP certified ethical hacker & cybersecurity enthusiast.
 I created this blog to help others in their journey of understanding the methodologies of penetration testing and technologies related to cybersecurity.

 I will be posting write-ups and guides as time permits me.